taishikato/taishikato/README.md

 Regularly writes Medium articles and attends tech meetups to share knowledge and engage with the community.
 Goal-driven and passionate about development, with ongoing personal projects in the works.

-Four years as a software engineer at Yahoo!
+4 years as a software engineer at Yahoo!
 Japan and 1.5 years as a freelance developer.

 One of my personal project, [AskMakers](https://www.producthunt.com/posts/askmakers-2-0) got 380+ upvotes on Product Hunt.